davidelng/learn_kubernetes/README.md

 ### Scaling

 We can scale an application at container level or at pod level (having multiple containers in a pod and multiple pods).
+In kubernetes scaling is usually done horizontally.

-## Namespaces
+We can set limits on cpu and memory so kubernetes automatically throttles the pods so they don't consume to much resources.

-Namespace are useful to keep everything organized, every kubernetes object must have a unique name in its namespace, but names can be reused in different namespaces.
-The kube-system is the kubernetes namespace, we've been working in the default one.
+A Horizontal Pod Autoscaler can automatically scale the number of Pods in a Deployment based on observed CPU utilization or other custom metrics

 ## Commands used